MasteryEducation/ClojureForJava.com/content/3/6/1/index.md

 ---
 canonical: "https://clojureforjava.com/3/6/1"
-title: "Organizing Code with Namespaces: Transitioning from Java Packages to Clojure's Functional Paradigm"
+title: "Organizing Code with Namespaces in Clojure: A Guide for Java Developers"
-description: "Explore how to effectively organize code using namespaces in Clojure, drawing parallels with Java packages to facilitate a smooth transition for enterprise developers."
+description: "Explore how to effectively organize code using namespaces in Clojure, drawing parallels with Java packages, and learn best practices for structuring your Clojure projects."
 linkTitle: "6.1 Organizing Code with Namespaces"
 tags:
 - "Clojure"
+- "Namespaces"
 - "Java"
-- "Namespaces"
+- "Code Organization"
 - "Functional Programming"
-- "Code Organization"
-- "Migration"
+- "Software Development"
-- "Enterprise Development"
+- "Enterprise Applications"
-- "Best Practices"
+- "Programming Transition"
 date: 2024-11-25
 type: docs
 nav_weight: 61000